AnserEMT/Qt-Anser/docs/_sources/README.md.txt

 	> **Note:** After capturing the first point, you may use the ENTER Key (↵) for subsequent captures.
 - Once all points have been captured, the **‘Calibrate’** button becomes enabled.
 Click **‘Calibrate’**.
 Wait for the virtual field generator board to reset to its default red colour.
 The color coding scheme for the virtual field generator board is as follows:
-   - Green Colour – Point has been captured
+	- Green: Point has been captured
-    - Red Colour – Point has not yet been captured
+	- Red: Point has not yet been captured
-    - Blue Colour – Next point to be captured
+	- Blue: Next point to be capture
-    - Purple – Calibrating
+	- Purple: Calibrating

 ###  STEP 4: Tracking
 Tracking is only possible after calibrating the system with your sensor.